Pine Mountain Settlement School

 Evelyn Wells’ 1919 letter home mentions Pearl Shell, who drove his grandparents, Aunt Louize and Uncle John Fiddler Nolan, in a wagon harnessed to mules, to the polls to vote.
 EVELYN K. WELLS 1919 Excerpts From Letters Home.

-Evelyn K. Wells, longtime PMSS secretary, wrote home in 1915 about celebrating Christmas: “…we took the little Christmas trees to Aunt Sis Shell and Aunt Polly Day.
+Evelyn K. Wells, longtime PMSS secretary, wrote home in 1915 about celebrating Christmas: “…we took the little Christmas trees to Aunt Sis Shell [Mary Elizabeth Nolan Shell] and Aunt Polly Day [Mary Ann Shell Day].
 We cut the trees along the way and trimmed them by the roadside, and then bore them to the houses…” EVELYN K. WELLS 1915 Excerpts From Letters Home

-In 1918, Evelyn Wells wrote to her family, “The other day I called on Aunt Sis Shell.
+In 1918, Evelyn Wells wrote to her family, “The other day I called on Aunt Sis Shell [Mary Elizabeth Nolan Shell].
 She took me into the bedroom to see her wool, the fleeces of 50 sheep, black, Southdown and white, piled high on three feather beds, we have picked out some fleeces — mine, a lovely Southdown, gray-brown, to be woven into a linsey skirt for next winter.”
 EVELYN K. WELLS 1918 Excerpts From Letters Home.

 Percy MacKaye’s book, Tall Tales of the Kentucky Mountains, includes a story “told in the mountain vernacular by Solomon Shell, a legendary figure.”
-(MacKaye, a poet and dramatist, visited PMSS in the summer of 1921.)
-Tall Tales of the Kentucky Mountains is also known as “A Mountain Munchhausen,̓ they were first published in the Century magazine VII, p.
-9-185) (July-November, 1924) PERCY MACKAYE.
+See chapter ‘King Solomon’s Power Pump,’ p.
+57 (full-text not available online).
+MacKaye, a poet and dramatist, visited PMSS in the summer of 1921.
+Tall Tales of the Kentucky Mountains is also known as “A Mountain Munchhausen.”
+It was first published in the Century magazine VII, p.
+9-185) (July-November, 1924) PERCY MACKAYE was in residence at Pine Mountain Settlement where he collected stories and developed and ear for the vernacular speech of the families in the Pine Mountain Valley.
+Due to copyright restrictions the full text of this book is not available online.

-Members of the Shell Family are mentioned in the article “John Shell: Latest Study of Oldest Man…,” such as John Schell and William C. Shell (his eldest son), Allen H. Shell (William’s only child), Polly Huff (John Shell’s daughter), Stewart Shell (son of Allen and grandson of William Shell).
-Shell had approximately 11 children.
+Members of the Shell Family are mentioned in the article “John Shell: Latest Study of Oldest Man…,” such as John Schell [sic] and William C. Shell (his eldest son), Allen H. Shell (William’s only child), Polly Huff (John D. Shell’s daughters ?), Stewart Shell (son of Allen and grandson of William Shell).
+Old John Shell had approximately 11 children.
 LOCAL HISTORY SCRAPBOOK: JOHN SHELL.

 Shell Family: IN PINE MOUNTAIN VALLEY COMMUNITY, 1916-1942